 At least three members of the dissertation committee must participate in the defense.
 Participation of one of the three may be via video or audio.
-In exceptional and compelling circumstances, and with the permission of the Graduate Group Chair, a student may defend the dissertation using video conferencing (e.g., Skype, Google Chat, and FaceTime).

 So if there are more than 3 members of the committee, members 4, 5, 6, etc. can email in comments and not participate in the defense.